 Feller served on the USS Alabama until 1945 when he was discharged as a Chief Petty Officer.
 He saw combat in the Pacific, most notably during what he told ESPN was the “Marianas Turkey Shoot.”

 “We shot down over 470 Japanese airplanes in one day [June 19, 1944].
 And that was the end of the Japanese Naval Air Force.”
+He is still remembered fondly in his sport.

-4. Baseball legend Ted Williams gave up four years of his major league career while serving as a Marine pilot in World War II and Korea.
+4. Baseball legend Ted Williams gave up four years of his major league sports career while serving as a Marine pilot in World War II and Korea.

 Ted Williams had already cemented his place in baseball lore with the “finest rookie year in baseball history” in 1939, but it wouldn’t be long before the legendary hitter did his duty in the military.
 After the 1942 season, Williams joined the Marine Corps and was commissioned a second lieutenant, but by the time his flight training was finished, much of the air combat was over as well.